isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2182.md

 ---
-title: EndPoint Standard - 100 EndPoints
+title: WarelyEcom Version 1.3 - Premium
 permalink: /productivity-solutions-grant/solutionrepo/solution2182
 ---

 ### Description

-Relying on signatures alone to detect today's threats is insufficient; Zero-day protection can defeat unknown malware that easily evade traditional security measures like firewalls.
-LGA's EndPoint Detection and Response (EDR) solution powered by Carbon Black gives you complete visibility to evasive malware and responds swiftly before data breaches occur.
-LGA's provides 24x7 security monitoring, alerting and response, and timely incident reports to provide greater insights and attack mitigation.
+WarelyEcom is a home-grown brand that aims to help Retail Enterprises to go digital.
+We believe that all retail enterprise should have an alternate solution that could aid them to boost productivity for their business.
+Customized E-commerce websites are developed for our clients.
+Deliveries are also made possible when using our software which helps vendors to be less reliant on commission-based platforms and gain control over their costings.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedLGATelecomAnnex3CRwef22Apr2021_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Plus65Marketing20200814_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria